dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _hl7PSURequestedProcedureID:

-    :ref:`HL7 Procedure Status Update Requested Procedure ID <hl7PSURequestedProcedureID>`",string,"Value for Requested Procedure ID in notification message, if there are no Scheduled Procedure Steps of a Requested Procedure (MWL Items in the DB) with matching Study Instance UID. {<attributeID>} will be replaced by the value of the received study.
+    :ref:`HL7 Procedure Status Update Requested Procedure ID <hl7PSURequestedProcedureID>`",string,"Value for Requested Procedure ID in notification message, if there are no Scheduled Procedure Steps of a Requested Procedure (MWL Items in the DB) with matching Study Instance UID. {<attributeID>} will be replaced by the value of attribute in the received study.
 May be overwritten by configured value for particular Archive Network AEs.

     (hl7PSURequestedProcedureID)"
     "
     .. _hl7PSUAccessionNumber:

-    :ref:`HL7 Procedure Status Accession Number <hl7PSUAccessionNumber>`",string,"Value for Accession Number in notification message, if there are no Scheduled Procedure Steps of a Requested Procedure (MWL Items in the DB) with matching Study Instance UID. {<attributeID>} will be replaced by the value of the received study.
+    :ref:`HL7 Procedure Status Accession Number <hl7PSUAccessionNumber>`",string,"Value for Accession Number in notification message, if there are no Scheduled Procedure Steps of a Requested Procedure (MWL Items in the DB) with matching Study Instance UID. {<attributeID>} will be replaced by the value of attribute in the received study.
 May be overwritten by configured value for particular Archive Network AEs.

     (hl7PSUAccessionNumber)"
     "
     .. _hl7PSUFillerOrderNumber:

-    :ref:`HL7 Procedure Status Filler Order Number <hl7PSUFillerOrderNumber>`",string,"Value for Filler Order Number in notification message, if there are no Scheduled Procedure Steps of a Requested Procedure (MWL Items in the DB) with matching Study Instance UID. {<attributeID>} will be replaced by the value of the received study.
+    :ref:`HL7 Procedure Status Filler Order Number <hl7PSUFillerOrderNumber>`",string,"Value for Filler Order Number in notification message, if there are no Scheduled Procedure Steps of a Requested Procedure (MWL Items in the DB) with matching Study Instance UID. {<attributeID>} will be replaced by the value of attribute in the received study.
 May be overwritten by configured value for particular Archive Network AEs.

     (hl7PSUFillerOrderNumber)"
     "
     .. _hl7PSUPlacerOrderNumber:

-    :ref:`HL7 Procedure Status Placer Order Number <hl7PSUPlacerOrderNumber>`",string,"Value for Placer Order Number in notification message, if there are no Scheduled Procedure Steps of a Requested Procedure (MWL Items in the DB) with matching Study Instance UID. {<attributeID>} will be replaced by the value of the received study.
+    :ref:`HL7 Procedure Status Placer Order Number <hl7PSUPlacerOrderNumber>`",string,"Value for Placer Order Number in notification message, if there are no Scheduled Procedure Steps of a Requested Procedure (MWL Items in the DB) with matching Study Instance UID. {<attributeID>} will be replaced by the value of attribute in the received study.
 May be overwritten by configured value for particular Archive Network AEs.

     (hl7PSUPlacerOrderNumber)"
     "